Legendre-signed partition numbers: Introduction

-As outlined above, our primary focus is on sequences $(𝔭(n,χ_p))_\nn$ and on functions $𝛹(ρe(α),χ_p)$.
+As outlined above, our primary focus is on sequences $(\fp(n,\xc_p))_\nn$ and on functions $\xY(\xr e(\xa),\xc_p)$ for different primes $p$.
 However, because it may be of independent interest, in section \ref{sec:Minor} we establish the following general result using work of Montgomery and Vaughan \cite{montgomery1977exponential}.